skovhus/jest-codemods/README.md

 # jest-codemods

 Codemods for [Jest](https://facebook.github.io/jest/) that simplify migrating to Jest.
-Currently only from [Tape](https://github.com/substack/tape).
+Currently we support migrating from [Tape](https://github.com/substack/tape) to Jest.
+But we hope to support for [AVA](https://github.com/avajs/ava) and other test runners in the future.

 [![Build Status][build-badge]][build]
 [![version][version-badge]][package]